sciZer0/7/v/README.md

 <h2 align="center">Context</h2>
 <p align="center">In Brief</p>

-The Worldcoin project has the potential to very soon change the promotion of global b2p projects and the lives of billions of people worldwide significantly.
+A new project called Worldcoin has the potential to very soon change the promotion of global b2p projects and the lives of billions of people worldwide significantly.

 The team behind the Worldcoin project

 *including Sam Altmam who is the project's co-founder and  simultaneously OpenAI's CEO, and who earlier was Y-Combinator's president and Reddit's CEO*

-is building the **biggest-ever, global, user base** that might be used for promoting any global b2p project.
+is building the **biggest-ever**, **global**, **user base** that might be used for promoting any global b2p project.

 The process of building involves creating people's digital passports —  **one passport to one person** — by pic-taking people's irises with the unique device called Orb.